solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 8 bytes are reserved for the account discriminator when implementing account serialization traits (which is almost always in an Anchor program).

-As a result, any calls to `AccountDeserialize`'s `try_deserialize` will check this discriminator.
-If it doesn't match, an invalid account was given, and the account deserialization will exit with an error.
+As a result, any calls to `AccountDeserialize`’s `try_deserialize` will check this discriminator.
+If it doesn’t match, an invalid account was given, and the account deserialization will exit with an error.

 The `#[account]` attribute also implements the `Owner` trait for a struct using